intsystems/BMM/lab6/Readme.md

 3. [Skorik Sergey] Train at least 100 MLP models on a toy dataset.
 Visualize their parameter projection onto 2d-space with color corresponding to accuracy.

-4. Train multiple MLP models on a toy dataset.
+4. [Kovaleva Maria] Train multiple MLP models on a toy dataset.
 Make a random pruning of the models.
 Visualize their parameter projection onto 2d-space with color corresponding to accuracy.

 5. Train an MLP model on a toy dataset (at least 3 layers).
 Make a random pruning of the models.
 Visualize the binary matrix projection onto 2d-space with color corresponding to accuracy.